 Note: The Tourist card is solely intended for the purpose of tourism

-E. Can I still apply for a three (3) year visa or a business visa?
+C. Can I still apply for a tourist visa for 2 months, three (3) year visa or a business visa?

-Note: the visa application procedure remains unchanged (link to info visa )
+Note: the visa application procedure and visa fees remain unchanged (link to info visa )

 Ø Foreigners of Surinamese origin - irrespective of the nationality - provided that they meet the